landarskiy/reuse/README.md

 ### ItemViewHolder

-ItemViewHolder is a regular ViewHolder with some specific fields and methods which used in generated code.
+ItemViewHolder is a regular ViewHolder with some specific fields and methods and parameterized with your specific entry which used in generated code.
 You should create it with the same logic as usual.

 ```kotlin
 class TextItemViewHolder(view: View) : ItemViewHolder<TextEntry>(view) {